SkylineCommunications/dataminer-docs/connector-help/connector_help/Skyline_Generic_Virtual_Connector.md

 # Skyline Generic Virtual Connector

-This is a generic driver with a master table in which rows can be added, deleted and edited via a context menu.
+This is a generic connector with a master table in which rows can be added, deleted and edited via a context menu.
 Multiple rows can be deleted at the same time.

 The display key is generated using the auto-incremented primary key (calculated in the table logic), column 1 value and column 2 value, so these are the only required data when a row is added.